Wow factor planetarium, science museum and Toyota fun

 Get there: The Nagoya MANTEN planetarium is part of a new shopping mall in the same block as the internationally loved ceramic maker’s retired factory grounds, Noritake Garden, which is only a 15-minute walk from Nagoya Station.

-Uncover the tech of the Toyota Commemorative Museum of Industry and Technology
+Uncover the tech of the Toyota Commemorative Museum of Industry and Technology, Japan

 With Aichi being the home of automobile giant Toyota’s main headquarters, there is a selection of their world-class attractions around Aichi for the tech lovers.
 Closest to Nagoya Station you can find the Toyota Commemorative Museum of Industry and Technology, which features hands-on exhibits to lead you through the inspiring history of the manufacturing icon and its founders.
 The museum inhabits the original factory buildings which were built by the Toyota Group’s founder, Sakichi Toyoda.